Azure/azure-sdk-for-js/CONTRIBUTING.md

 Regenerating the recordings has the same requirements as running the live tests.
 You will be using the same `test` npm script with the environment variables pointing to previously created Azure resources.
 The only difference is that the `TEST_MODE` environment variable needs to be set to `record`.
 When this process finishes without errors, the recordings will be updated.

 For more information the recorder, please visit the [test-recorder's readme](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/test-utils/recorder/README.md).

+Here are a few [Useful Commands](./sdk/test-utils/recorder/GoldenCommands.md) that can be handy while testing your SDKs.

 ### Other NPM scripts